surtarso/yaarrrr/documentation.md

 - `<App />` is the usage of the `App` component.
 It is being rendered within the `React.StrictMode` wrapper.
 - The `root.render(...)` function call effectively renders the `App` component into the DOM, starting the React application.

 Overall, this code imports necessary dependencies, creates a React root, and renders the main `App` component within a `StrictMode` wrapper.
-This is the entry point for your React application, where the rendering process begins.
+This is the entry point for the React application, where the rendering process begins.

 [Back to top](#index)